A Second Main Theorem for Entire Curves Intersecting Three Conics: Refinement of Demailly--El Goul's Arguments

 \begin{thm} Let $g \colon \mathbb{C} \rightarrow \mathbb{P}^2$ be an entire curve whose lift $g_{[2]} \colon \mathbb{C} \rightarrow X_2$ satisfies $g_{[2]}(\mathbb{C}) \subset Z$.
 Suppose there exists a section

 such that $ \sigma(g_{[2]}) \cdot ( g_{[1]}' )^{3\tilde{m}} \not\equiv 0. $ Then the following Second Main Theorem type estimate holds:

 \end{thm}

 Our proof builds on the geometric interpretation of Wronskian operators and incorporates techniques from the proof of \cite[Theorem~3.1]{Huynh-Vu-Xie-2017}.
-This approach allows us to improve the constant on the right-hand side from $\frac{3 \tilde{m}}{\tilde{t}}$ (check Theorem~\ref{smt-form-logarithmic-diff-jet}) to $\frac{2\tilde{m}}{\tilde{t}}$.
-This refinement constitutes a key contribution of the present work and underscores the advantage of using invariant jet differentials over normal ones.
+This approach allows us to improve the constant on the right-hand side from $\frac{3 \tilde{m}}{\tilde{t}}$ (cf. Theorem~\ref{smt-form-logarithmic-diff-jet}) to $\frac{2\tilde{m}}{\tilde{t}}$.
+This refinement constitutes a key contribution of the present work and underscores the advantage of using invariant logarithmic $2$-jet differentials over the Green-Griffiths ones.

 \begin{proof}

 Consider the Wronskian operator \eqref{Wronskian of (log a)' (log b)' (preliminary)} which corresponds to a nonvanishing section $w_{A,B,0}$ of $\mathcal{O}_{X_2}(2,1)$ on $\pi_{2,0}^{-1} (U_{0 , C})$.
 Hence it induces a trivialization $\mathcal{O}_{X_2}\cdot w_{A,B,0} $ of $\mathcal{O}_{X_2}(2,1)$ on $\pi_{2,0}^{-1} (U_{0 , C})$.
 Taking the $\tilde{m}$-power thus gives a trivialization $\mathcal{O}_{X_2}\cdot w_{A,B,0}^{\tilde{m}} $ of $\mathcal{O}_{X_2}(2,1)^{\tilde{m}}$ on $\pi_{2,0}^{-1} (U_{0 , C})$.